thaliproject/thali/presenceprotocolforopportunisticsynching.md

 MPCF starts off by advertising via `MCNearbyServiceAdvertiser` the types of sessions that the device is willing to join.
 The advertisement consists of a peer ID, an info object made up of key/value pairs and a serviceType which can be between 1-15 characters long.
 Each key/value pair in the info object cannot be longer than 255 bytes.
 The total size of the info object cannot be more than 400 bytes (so it will fit into a single Bluetooth packet).

 It's hard to be sure what the exact maximum size of a MPCF announcement is.
 But given that info tops out at 400 bytes one would be reasonable to assume that peerID and service type are both less.
 The point then being that the announcement mechanism is not the best way to discover the full beacon string which can easily be 1K or more.

+Another complication is that it does not appear to be possible to change the information being advertised via MCNearbyServiceAdvertiser without starting and stopping advertising.
+And we have seen experimentally that when one starts and stops advertising there isn't a proper (or at least reliable) "byebye" signal so that other devices think the session is still around when it is not.
+Which means we get fun race conditions if we happen to stop advertising in order to change what we are advertising and someone else happens to be trying to connect to us.

+All of the above means that when we perform discov

 Another factor to consider is that MPCF is only available (mostly) when the Thali app is in the foreground.
 This is a limited period so battery consumption is not that big a deal.
 As such we will use the same approach as BLE on Android.